damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

     - Machine
     - Type of operation
     - Tools description
+    - Process parameters of each machining operation ( refer to template of manufacturing sequences below)
+       - Process parameters of 3D printinh
+       - Process parameters of Laser cutting
-    - Process parameters
+       - Process parameters of CNC machine such as Lathe, Milling , etc.
-       - Cutting speed
-       - Feed rate
-       - Depth of cut
+       - Process parameters of welding
-       - Layer thickness
-       - Etc.
     - Raw material
     - Manufacturing files (STL, svg or G-code, ...)
        - CAD files in an interchange format such as STL that is suitable for 3D priniting